Skip to main content

 The width of the vehicle crossing needs to be three or four low kerbs wide for a single crossing.
 If shared with a neighbour, it needs to be six to eight low kerbs wide.
 We will not permit a vehicle crossing the full width of a property or on the radius of a junction.

 The distance between vehicle crossings needs to be a minimum of three full height kerbs.
-Maintaining the visibility splay is the responsibility of the landowner and this will be requested by the Highway team at the point of application.
+Maintaining the visibility splay is the responsibility of the landowner and the Highway Team will request this at the point of application.

 Where an unbound material (ie gravel) is used on the driveway, it is for the landowner to keep this unbound material off the footpath.